 Aerospace Recommended Practice (ARP) guidelines, ARP-4754A and ARP-4761, are the cornerstone of S-PLANE’s development and safety assessment processes at system level.
 RTCA DO-254 and DO-178C guide S-PLANE’s hardware and software development processes respectively, and are regularly applied at various Design Assurance Levels (DALs).
 RTCA DO-178C extensions DO-330 through DO-333 are applied to the development of S-PLANE’s qualified test tools as well as in support of S-PLANE’s model-based software designs.

-S-PLANE is also registered with the South African Directorate for Conventional Arms Control (DCAC) and the Nuclear Non-Proliferation Council (NPC), with processes in place to comply with all requirements regulating trade in controlled goods and services.
+S-PLANE is registered with the South African Directorate for Conventional Arms Control (DCAC) and the Nuclear Non-Proliferation Council (NPC), with processes in place to comply with all requirements regulating trade in controlled goods and services, as per the Wassenaar Arrangement and MTCR.